goldstack/goldstack/CONTRIBUTING.template.md

 4. Every template must contain a [`template.json`](https://github.com/goldstack/goldstack/blob/master/workspaces/templates/packages/app-nextjs/template.json) file.
 5. Every template must contain a [`build.json`](https://github.com/goldstack/goldstack/blob/master/workspaces/templates/packages/app-nextjs/build.json) file.
 This determines what files will be included in the template provided in projects.
 6. Template metadata used for building and rendering the template on the Goldstack UI is defined in the [`template-metadata`](https://github.com/goldstack/goldstack/tree/master/workspaces/templates/packages/template-metadata/src) package.
+This includes defining a CI build to test and release the template in `deploySets`.
 7. The folder name of the template (`packages/templates/[folder name]`) needs to be added to [module template names](https://github.com/goldstack/goldstack/blob/hetzner-server-goldstack-integration/workspaces/templates/packages/module-template-utils/src/moduleTemplateUtils.ts#L10)
 8. The template needs to be added to the stack builder [UI component](https://github.com/goldstack/goldstack/blob/release-hetzner-vps-template/workspaces/apps/packages/goldstack-home/src/pages/build.tsx#L215)
 9. Documentation for template needs to be defined in [template documentation](https://github.com/goldstack/goldstack/tree/release-hetzner-vps-template/workspaces/docs/docs/templates)
+9. Documentation build is updated in [generateTemplateDocs.ts](https://github.com/goldstack/goldstack/blob/release-hetzner-vps-template/workspaces/docs/packages/module-template-docs/src/scripts/generateTemplateDocs.ts#L1)
 8. The deploy set defined in the template metadata needs to be referenced in the GitHub deployment workflows for [dev](https://github.com/goldstack/goldstack/blob/master/.github/workflows/template_deploy_dev.yml#L11) and [prod](https://github.com/goldstack/goldstack/blob/master/.github/workflows/template_deploy_prod.yml#L11).

 We plan to simplify contributing templates in the future.
 Always be welcome to [reach out for help](https://github.com/goldstack/goldstack/issues).